 Fire Hazard.
 Do not vent the heater directly into a masonry chimney.
-Installation into a masonry chimney must use a chimney liner which must meet local code standards and all local code requirements.
+Installation into a masonry chimney must use a chimney liner which must meet AS/NZS 5601.1 standards and all local code requirements.

 Risk of fire, carbon monoxide poisoning, or asphyxiation.
 It is recommended to use a CO Monitor and Fire Alarm in rooms that contain gas fired appliances.